 Longlines

-Difficulty: 3 stars Slightly difficult – Difficult
+Difficulty: Slightly difficult – Difficult

 As the length of the line gets longer, the needed tension increases and the basic setup methods become useless – so it is necessary to use some kind of mechanical advantage, mostly in the form of pulleys.